GraphTech-JS/KnockAI_BE/README.md

 - [x] 2.
 Follow routers structure (suggested into routers/auth.js)
 - [x] 3.
 Handle error in one place (use custom errors, see middlewaress/error_handler.js)
 - [x] 4.
 Implement api/auth/resendCode endpoint
-- [ ] 5.
+- [x] 5.
 Use swagger as validator for inputs
 - [ ] 6.
-Write docs for currect endpoints
+Move helpers, mappers, middlewares, models, routers, services -> src (should be created)
 - [ ] 7.
 Separate routers logic to services (create services/user.js)
 - [ ] 8.
-Move helpers, mappers, middlewares, models, routers, services -> src (should be created)
+Write docs for currect endpoints
 - [ ] 9.
 Use secret (process.env.SECRET) for token generation
 - [ ] 10.
 Use different algorithms for access token and refresh tokens
 - [ ] 11.
 Clean up code (remove unused variables/imports)